blokkli/editor/docs/define-blokkli/options.md

 the component.

 One important thing to note is that the data for the options is always stored as strings.
-For example, the value of a checkbox is stored as `'1'` or `'0'`.
+For example, the value of a checkbox is stored as `'1'` or `'0'` and the value of the `checkboxes` type is stored as `'one,two,seven'`.

 The returned object from defineBlokkli() contains the `options` property which is a reactive computed property of the options for this component.